 Over time the project almost always grows.
 When you always bill weekly by the number of hours you have actually put in, the client has a handle on the almost-inevitable wish to expand the memoir more and more.
 S/he can see the direct cost of adding more material.
 For some clients, this is prohibitive and for others, it is of no consequence.

-Good luck growing your memoir company!
+Good luck as you grow your memoir writing based company!